Search Blogs

 Popular Courses: Business Administration, Law, Medicine, Computer Science

-Founded 387 years ago, Harvard University is the 1st university in America.
-It is in the list of the top 100 universities in the world and also the oldest public university in United States.
-Its Widener Library and Harvard Yard stand as iconic landmarks, while alumni like Barack Obama and Bill Gates have shaped global politics and technology.
-The curriculum at the first university in the United States included the requirement of Latin speaking for applications.
-Once accepted, the students had to take up courses in other languages, such as Greek, Hebrew, and Latin, through dramas and histories.
-Harvard is truly the oldest private university in US.
+Established 390 years ago, Harvard University is the oldest private university in the United States.
+Its Widener Library and Harvard Yard are the famous landmarks of Harvard, where alumni like Barack Obama and Bill Gates have significantly influenced politics and technology worldwide.
+The very first university in the United States set a curriculum that included the requirement of Latin speaking for its applicants.
+After being accepted, the students were obliged to study several other languages, like Greek, Hebrew, and Latin, through dramas and histories.
+To date, Harvard remains one of the oldest private universities in the US.

 2. College of William & Mary